THE NIBBLE (TM) - Great Finds for Foodies (tm)

 WHAT IT IS: Organic-raised bison meat—in cuts to please every meat-lover and suit every recipe.

-WHY IT’S DIFFERENT: Flavorful, healthy, and it’s kosher, too.
+WHY IT’S DIFFERENT: Flavorful, healthy, lower in fat and cholesterol than beef.
 Just as there are better producers of beef, Blackwing Quality Meats is a top producer of bison.
 The difference shows in every bite.

 WHY WE LOVE IT: Bison doesn’t weigh us down the way that beef does.
 It’s a delight of a red meat, so tasty yet healthy-feeling that it’s an eye-opener.
 It even “cooks clean”: because there’s so little fat, grilling a steak indoors provides no heavy “meat cooking” odor.